Issues: add portraits; more citations?

 I’m still saying Kannik’s Korner 6602 is the closest for the round-eared cap.
 It also includes really good directions and documentation.
 But her sources are a smidge later than AWI.
 I recommend starting here, but making the small size caul.

-….I see a need for a lappet pattern that copies common construction for our era… well, that’s a project for another day….
+….I see a need for patterns that copies common construction for our era… well, that’s a project for another day….
+You can look at my notes and patterns on these posts and see what you can do.!

 Here are some things we do not see in the American portrait evidence for 1750-1775: